cryptocam1982/Exercise-Medical-History-Intake-Form/README.md

 ## 🛠️ **Customization**

 - Add/remove input fields or questions to suit your workflow.
-- Style the form with CSS for a custom appearance.
+- Style the form using the provided `styles.css` or swap in frameworks such as Bootstrap or Tailwind CSS for a custom appearance.
 - Enhance JavaScript for more validation or interactivity.

 ## 🎯 **Learning Goals**